LaMeDuSe/.github/profile/README.md

 - 🏢 We are a Software company based in France
 - 🚀 We love building Software and OpenSource products
 - 🍿 Fun facts company was created the same year as the jellyfish emoji 🪼
+- 💬 Go to [Discussions](https://github.com/LaMeDuSe/LaMeDuSe/discussions) to see company announcements !

 ### About OpenSource & Disclosed sources
 - ✨ We release fully working and operational product